Academic Policies and Practices

 A leave of absence releases the student from their studies for a period of up to one year.
 Upon the conclusion of a leave of absence, the student is entitled to resume their studies according to the regular policies and procedures of the college provided that the student remains in good standing.
 The leave of absence policy is intended to provide a short-term, temporary break from a student’s studies when circumstances make it difficult or impossible for a student to maintain continuous enrollment.
 Examples of cases where a leave of absence may be warranted include military service*, family emergencies, medical necessity, specialized study at another institution, etc.

 Students who wish to take a leave of absence must seek permission to do so from the Assistant Dean and specify the beginning of the leave requested and their anticipated return.
+The student must be in good academic and disciplinary standing to be granted a leave of absence.
 Leave of absence requests should be submitted no later than the 11th week of classes to meet the deadline for grades to default to a W rather than an F. The Assistant Dean will determine whether a leave of absence is warranted and may make this decision in collaboration with the Dean.
 If leave is granted, the student will not be considered to have withdrawn from the college, and the student is not required to apply for readmission.
 To resume their studies, the student must only pay the advance deposit for the semester in which they return by that semester’s deposit due date.
 Failure to pay the deposit by the due date may result in the student being required to complete an application for readmission before being permitted to resume their studies.
 A leave of absence may be renewed once, upon approval by the Assistant Dean or Dean.
 In the case of a student leaving for medical reasons, the Assistant Dean may require a medical or mental health provider’s evaluation and recommendation before the student’s return.

 If granted, a one-year leave of absence begins at the conclusion of the final semester completed by the student and ends at the beginning of the next semester not yet completed by the student, even if the student withdraws during a semester they have not completed.
 To be eligible for a leave of absence, a student must have completed at least one semester of studies.
 In exceptional cases, a leave of absence may be granted retroactively upon the recommendation of the Vice President of Student Engagement with the agreement of the Dean.
 A student who wishes to request a retroactive leave of absence should apply according to the usual process and note the effective date that they are requesting as well as the reason for requesting a retroactive leave.